techidaily/site-facebook/source/_posts/bury-your-photos-deep-in-private-settings.md

 ![View as on Facebook.com](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/view-as-option-facebook-website.jpg)

  This will show you all the previous posts that people outside your Facebook friends list and the platform can see.
-You can not change the[privacy settings of your Facebook you're](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) while you’re in the View As mode, but you can take note of the photos and the dates so that you can find them later.
+You can not change the [privacy settings of your Facebook you're](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) while you’re in the View As mode, but you can take note of the photos and the dates so that you can find them later.

  Once you know which photos you want to set to private, leave View As public mode by clicking on your thumbnail in the top right corner of your screen or clicking back.
 Alternatively, tap**Exit View As** .
 On mobile, tap the**X** button at the top to exit View As mode.